 In the first half of the year, the peak season usually starts in mid-February and continues till the end of May.
 It starts again in September and continues till the end of November.
 These are the times when the weather is at its best, but it is worth noting that weather patterns are inconsistent, so it is possible to have perfect weather throughout the year, as most regions record less than 30 days of rain per year.
 The summer is hot but nowhere as hot as the Gulf countries, and is perfectly bearable.

-- In a restaurant, it is good to give 10% tip directly to the waiter even when there is service charge added to the bill.
-The service tax does not go to the waiters.
+For example, In the restaurants, it is good to give 10% tip directly to the waiter even when there is service charge added to the bill as the service tax does not go to the waiters.

 Jordan requires a certain level of modesty in terms of clothing, although on the beach the usual swimwear is acceptable.

 Depending on the group size, you'll be travelling in an air-conditioned vehicle such as a mini van or coach (depending on group size).
 At the entrance to the Wadi Rum protected area you'll board well-used 4x4 vehicles to navigate the rolling orange sands.
 Six passengers get in each vehicle plus a local driver.
 It's the quickest and easiest way to get to our desert camp.

 Jordan has a tiny sliver of Red Sea coastline - 27 kilometres to be precise.
 The resort city of Aqaba is the best place to enjoy some R&R at the Red Sea coast, though of course, the Dead Sea is also a great option.
 We visit the Dead Sea on all of our Jordan packages and can incorporate a visit to Aqaba on a Tailor-made Jordan holiday for you.

 Wi-Fi service is available in all hotels, cafes and restaurants, but do not expect it in Wadi Rum.
 In order to be able to stay online, we recommend that you purchase a local sim card upon your arrival.